nisrinafri/nisrinafri/README.md

-# Hi there 👋
+Hello! 👋
-My name is Nisrina Febriyanti ✨
+I'm Nisrina Febriyanti ✨
+A senior-year Information Systems student at Telkom University.

+🌱 I'm currently building my resume and digital garden.
+Check it out here: nisrina.vercel.app

 <!--
 **nisrinafri/nisrinafri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.